-*For information, updates and resources available in response to Covid-19 pleases check HERE*
+*For information and resources related to Covid-19 pleases check Here*

 Get the help you need with BC211

 To find services and organizations available to help people experiencing difficulties please contact BC211.

 To speak in person with an information and referral specialist simply dial 2‐1‐1 from a landline or cell phone.
 This service is available 24 hours a day, seven days a week.